bethqiang/bethqiang.github.io/_posts/2016-11-13-fullstack-academy-week-2.md

 Current length of to-do list: 32

-Hours spent in front of a computer: more than I'd like to admit (I didn't actually keep track of this, but I think it'd be interesting and possibly slightly terrifying)
+Hours spent in front of a computer: more than I'd like to admit (I didn't actually keep track of this, but I think it'd be interesting and/or possibly slightly terrifying)

 [Number of times I fell off the world or died in Minecraft]({{ site.url }}/2016/11/12/javascript-promises-and-minecraft/){:target="_blank"}: 0